The Independent Editorial Team

 General Editor Rachel Boccio is an educator, writer, and literary scholar.
 She teaches English and American literature at John R. Manson Youth Institution in Connecticut (a facility for incarcerated adolescents) and literature and composition at Middlesex Community College.
 She is currently working with English students on a new series for the magazine and looks forward to its launch in spring.
 When not teaching, Rachel writes for scholarly and non-academic publications on nineteenth-century literature and culture and on incarceration, education, and social justice.
 Rachel has a BA from the University of Delaware, an MA (in Education) from Saint Joseph College, an MA (in English) from Trinity College, Hartford, and a PhD from the University of Rhode Island.
 Reach her at email@example.com.

 Contributing Editor Erin Trahan’s background in film includes producing, programming, and multi-platform film journalism.
 In addition to editing The Independent since 2009, she has written about film for WBUR – Boston’s NPR News Station, The Boston Globe, NewEnglandFilm.com, and several other publications.
 Erin has served as series moderator for The DocYard and led film discussions for the Museum of Fine Arts, Boston, Boston Public Library, and several film festivals.
 She oversaw distribution of the documentary Love and Other Anxieties and recently finished her fourth Frommer’s Guide to Montréal and Quebec City.
 Reach her at firstname.lastname@example.org.

 Senior Producer Maddy Kadish is a writer and producer.
 In addition to The Independent, she has contributed articles to MovieMaker Magazine, IndieWire, and No Film School, profiling festivals, filmmakers, and new technologies.
-She has worked as a consultant for the Boston Jewish Film Festival and Glovebox Short Film & Animation Festival.
+She worked as a consultant for the Boston Jewish Film Festival and Glovebox Short Film & Animation Festival.
 Maddy spent 10 years as a film, video, and multimedia producer in NYC, Boston, and London, specializing in educational media.
-She currently works at PBS Education in Washington DC as a content development manager, helping PBS filmmakers bring their work to classrooms across the US.
+She currently works in Washington DC developing instructional media for George Washington University.
 She holds a B.S. from Cornell and an Ed.M. from Harvard.
-She can be reached at firstname.lastname@example.org.
+Reach her at email@example.com.